What is a cover letter?

 How long should my cover letter be?

 A cover letter should be no longer than one page in length.
 To keep it concise, don’t waste space repeating information that an employer can find on your resume.
-Instead, focus on expanding by providing additional details about your experience or the impact your work has had on the bottom line.
+Instead, focus on expanding by providing additional details about your experience or your work’s impact on the bottom line.
 Using bullet points on your cover letter can help pack in more information and add impact.